modernish/modernish/README.md

   form which works correctly.
 Bug [found](https://www.mail-archive.com/miros-mksh@mirbsd.org/msg00749.html)
   in: mksh/lksh up to R54 (2016/11/11).
+* `BUG_ALIASPOSX`: Running any command "foo" in POSIX mode like `POSIXLY_CORRECT=y foo` will globally disable alias expansion on a non-interactive shell (killing modernish), unless POSIX mode is globally enabled.
+Bug found on bash 4.2 through 5.0.
+  **Note:** on bash versions with this bug, modernish automatically enables POSIX mode to avoid triggering it.
+A side effect is that process substitution (`PROCSUBST`) isn't available.
 * `BUG_APPENDC`: When `set -C` (`noclobber`) is active, "appending" to a nonexistent file with `>>` throws an error rather than creating the file. (zsh \< 5.1) This is a bug making `use safe` less convenient to work with, as this sets